ticketmaster-api/ticketmaster-api.github.io/partners/list/51_Knuckleheads.md

   - certified

 tile_logo: "Knuckleheads.png"
-tile_description: "Knuckleheads is a full service, minority owned (ESB & MBE), idea to app store, mobile technology shop."
+tile_description: "Knuckleheads is a full service, minority owned (ESB & MBE), idea to app store, mobile technology shop.
+For over a decade we have offered our clients custom solutions on any screen configuration: wearable, phone, tablet, kiosk, and beyond!"
 ---